 Wearing socks to bed has been shown to reduce waking in the night.
 During sleep, our respiration slows, which in turns slows the blood’s circulation, causing our

 extremities to get cold.
 Keeping our feet comfortably warm helps you maintain a deep sleep.
-Our cozy Vermont Slumber Socks are perfect way to pamper your feet for a great night’s rest.
+Our cozy Fuzzy Sleep Socks are perfect way to pamper your feet for a great night’s rest.
 And for those who’d rather not wear socks to bed, an old-fashioned hot water bottle will keep your feet toasty all through the night.

 Make Dietary and Lifestyle Changes

 Eliminating stimulants from your diet can significantly improve sleep.
 Coffee, tea, chocolate, soft drinks, and energy drinks should, at the very least, be limited to the early hours of the day.